mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial06/README.md

 *	SiteID

 It takes a while to process after which you have a file with a single column.
-If your system hangs, you can also delete fewer columns at a time.
+If your system hangs, you can also delete columns at a time.

 Our attribute table now has each event as a point with no associated information.
 In order to save the X-Y coordinate information in our attribute table, Go To `Menu > Vector > Geometry Tools > Export / Add Geometry Tables`.
 Then select your input data layer and `Save` as a new `shape file`.
 Check `Add` result to `Canvas` option.
 NO w you should see the X-Y Coordinate Columns added to your data.
 If you are seeing more columns in your attributes table, it is ok.
 As menioned earlier, you should try to delete as many as possible.
 But as long as you have these 3, you can proceed.